rodriggj/gRPC_demo/readme.md

 main()
 ```

 10. Now we can create/configure our Server.
-We also want to take our newly creaeted `Server` object and bind it to a `port`.
+The Server Object that we want to create is in the `grpc` module.
+Import the `grpc` module into your script with the require statement.
+Now we want to take our newly imported module and create a new `Server` Object.
+The next step will be to bind the Server to a `port`.

 This `bind()` method requires two(2) arguements 1. a string value for the port mapping & 2. credentials.
 Per the grpc spec, we will pass port `50051`, and in this case we are not passing any credentials so we will use the `createInsecure()` method of the `ServerCredentials` object found in the `grpc` module.
 Once created we will start the server, and log to the console that it is running.

 ```javascript
 var grpc = require('grpc');